 The University of Nevada, Reno Libraries endeavor to provide assistance and instruction which lead users to independent research, regardless of their abilities.
 The Libraries are committed to equal access as articulated in the Americans with Disabilities Act (ADA).
 Patrons with disability-related needs are encouraged to request accommodations.
 The Library provides a positive environment in which an individual's needs can be accommodated and privacy respected.

 University Administrative Manual: Electronic and Information Technology Policy

 The University of Nevada, Reno is committed to ensuring the accessibility of its information technology resources and services as required by the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 (504).

 The Access Services Department provides assistance to users, including those with disabilities, upon request.
 The following categories of assistance are provided.
 Library Services training and operations documents include the following information.
 Staff are aware of these expectations.
-Users may contact Library Services at (775) 682-5625
+Users may contact Access Services at (775) 682-5625

 Users may ask for assistance at the Access Services Desk for:

 - Assistance in accessing other areas of the building